Debian/dput-ng/docs/reference/checkers.rst

 :class:`dput.interface.AbstractInterface`, ready to be used to talk to the user, if something comes up.

-What do do when you find an issue
+What To Do When You Find an Issue
 ---------------------------------

 During runtime, and for any reason the checker sees fit to do so, the Checker